sconde01/Phase-5-travel-safe-girl/README.md

 ## Contact

-If you have any questions or feedback, feel free to contact us at support@travelsafegirl.com.
+If you have any questions or feedback, feel free to hit me up on linked in https://www.linkedin.com/in/stephanie-conde/.

 ## Acknowledgments